deslicer/mcp-for-splunk/SECURITY.md

 #### CVE-2025-20381 (SVD-2025-1210) - Subsearch Injection

-**Status**: ✅ MITIGATED (as of v0.4.0)
+**Status**: ✅ NOT AFFECTED

-**Description**: Subsearch injection vulnerability allowing bypass of SPL command allowlists through embedded subsearches in square brackets `[]`.
+**Description**: This vulnerability affects Splunk's official MCP Server which implements an MCP-layer command allowlist that can be bypassed via subsearches.

-**Impact**: MEDIUM (CVSS 5.4)
+**Why We're Not Affected**: Our architecture differs fundamentally:
-- Unauthorized access to internal Splunk indexes (`_audit`, `_internal`)
+- We do NOT implement an MCP-layer command allowlist
-- Potential data exfiltration through subsearch patterns
+- All SPL queries execute with the authenticated user's Splunk RBAC permissions
-- Privilege escalation through audit log access
+- Subsearches and index access are controlled by Splunk's native authorization

-**Mitigation**:
+- Users can only access data their Splunk credentials permit

-- Implemented comprehensive SPL query validation in `src/core/security.py`
+**Defense-in-Depth Measures**:
-- Subsearches are now blocked by default
+- Implemented SPL query validation in `src/core/security.py`
-- Added command allowlisting and forbidden command detection
+- Blocked dangerous commands that could modify data or execute external code (`collect`, `outputlookup`, `delete`, `sendemail`, `script`, `run`)
-- Protected index access controls implemented
+- Query complexity limits to prevent DoS
 - Comprehensive security testing suite added

 **Upgrade Path**: